“I’ve learned that I still have a lot to learn.” - Maya Angelou

 If you stop learning, you grow stale, you grow old and you start to think you know everything.

-In my first post on this topic, I chronicled the path we took to discover our target customer.
-We discovered a group who realizes the most value from great data flow––a group who doesn’t want to do the technical work to connect the data but also cannot afford to wait on the technical team to do this for them.
+Not that long ago, we discovered a group who realizes the most value from great data flow––a group who doesn’t want to do the technical work to connect the data but also cannot afford to wait on the technical team to do this for them.
 Data scientists.
 The buck, however, does not stop there.
 Yes, data scientists find our product tremendously valuable, but what else did we need to learn?

 Now that we understand data scientists…